Granze/applause/README.md

 | counter     | boolean | true    | Show/hide the counter/countdown in presenter mode                                                  |
 | startFrom   | number  | 20      | Set the minutes for the countdown.
 If set to 0 the clock act like a counter instead of a countdown |
 | theme       | string  | default | Choose the theme to use                                                                            |

+##NB
+__presenter mode__: it works out of box in Firefox.
+In Chrome, you need to run the presentation with a webserver (SimpleHTTPServer is enough).
+Anyway you can use `gulp watch`.

+__PDF export__: again, this works in Firefox.
+In Chrome you need to append to you url `?pdf`.
+In both cases, you need to set some print options.
+Of course you need to set the layout in landscape.
+Paper size A4 and 0 margins, background colors and images enabled.